Federico-Ciuffardi/GodotTouchInputManager/README.md

 <img src="https://i.imgur.com/HxwBAK2.png" align="right" />

 # Godot Touch Input Manager
-Godot Touch Input Manager is a script to handle touch input.
+Godot Touch Input Manager (GDTIM) is a script to handle touch input.
 You just need to autoload the script and it will start analyzing the touch input and when a gesture is detected a Custom Input Event corresponding to the detected gesture will be created and fed up to the Godot built in Input Event system so  it triggers functions like [`_input(InputEvent event)`](https://docs.godotengine.org/en/3.1/classes/class_node.html#class-node-method-input).
 There is also a signal for each gesture if you prefer using signals to the aforementioned.

 This asset was ported to be added to Godot and is now a milestone to version 4.0, PR: [https://github.com/godotengine/godot/pull/36953](https://github.com/godotengine/godot/pull/36953).